“Darkest Hour” Myth-Making? Don’t Mess with Marcus Peters

 Don’t mess with Marcus Peters

 There are other things wrong with Mr. Knight’s article.
-He equates Macaulay’s 19th Century racism to that of Churchill.
+He equates Macaulay’s 19th century racism to that of Churchill.
 He cites “Churchill’s indifference to Indian suffering” in the Bengal Famine, and suggests the film is an ad for Brexit.
 That may be Mr. Knight’s schtick, but it’s not mine.
 And plenty has been said in defense of Churchill to those charges.

 For example: This is the same Winston Churchill who in 1899 argued with his Boer jailer in Pretoria about equal rights for black Africans.
 This is the Churchill remembered kindly by Gandhi for his efforts to ease inequalities for Indians in South Africa.
 The same Churchill during WW2 said Americans could segregate their black soldiers if they liked, but not the British.
 It’s the Churchill without whom the Bengal famine would have been worse.
 And the Churchill who wrote of the 2.5 million-volunteer Indian Army: “the response of the Indian peoples, no less than the conduct of their soldiers, makes a glorious final page in the story of our Indian Empire.”
 Read the evidence.
 If you still want to call Churchill a racist, by all means do.
 But first “dig a little deeper.”

 In the meantime, isn’t it possible for fair-minded adults to view the Underground scene the way Darkest Hour intends us to?
 As exemplary of a nation that never despaired, no matter how bad the news?
 As a people who stayed in the fight until, as Churchill said, “those who hitherto had been half blind were half ready”?
-I hope so.
-In the meantime: don’t mess with Marcus Peters.

 Video (click here)